dice-group/CostFed/README.md

  CostFed is an index-assisted federation engine for federated SPARQL query processing over multiple SPARQL endpoints.
 CostFed makes use of statistical information collected from endpoints to perform efficient source selection and cost-based query planning.
 In contrast to the state of the art, it relies on a non-linear model for the estimation of the selectivity of joins.
 Therewith, it is able to generate better plans than the state-of-the-art federation engines.
 In an experimental evaluation based on FedBench benchmark, we show that CostFed is 3 to 121 times faster than the state of the art SPARQL endpoint federation engines.
+## Live Demo (For ISWC 2017)
+The SQCFramework live demo comprise the following two main applications:
+  The endpoint manager is is available [here](http://136.243.47.194:7070/costfed-web/#/).
+  The query formulator/executer is availble [here](http://136.243.47.194:7070/rdf4j-workbench/repositories/costfed/query)
 ### How to Run CostFed?
 * Checkout: the source code and import as new maven project. it will create three sub-projects, i.e, costfed, fex, and semagrow-bench.
 * Create Index: Since CostFed is an index-assisted appraoch, the first step is to generate an index for all the endpoints in hand.
 The index generation, updation is given costfed/src/main/java/org/aksw/simba/quetsal/util/TBSSSummariesGenerator.java.
 Note for FedBench, LargeRDFBench, the index is already given at costfed/summaries/sum-localhost.n3.